 Duration: Usually lasts a few weeks (<6 months).

 Symptoms: Fever, body ache, nausea, jaundice (yellowing of the white of the eye, and skin), dark urine, pain in the upper right part of the abdomen, loss of appetite

-Common causes – Viral (HVA and HVE), Drugs/Toxins
+Common causes – Viral (Hepatitis A and E), Drugs/Toxins, Ischemia.

 Recovery in acute viral cases is usually spontaneous though rarely it can cause complications like liver failure (seen more in adults; Hepatitis E can especially be serious and even fatal in pregnant women)

 Symptoms: Initially weight loss, weakness, body ache, and decreased appetite.
 Often there are no specific symptoms, and diagnosis is made on routine lab tests.